Longest Golf Drivers 2024: Our Head-to-Head test reveals the best drivers to get you the most distance.

 From previous test sessions, I know PXG drivers have a reputation for sounding really solid and the 0311 GEN6 dines out on great acoustics and very sleek looks.
 There’s a taller face height than the previous GEN5 model, so expect 12% extra hitting area which helps maximize flex.
 The model is optimized for excellent mis-hit performance, and the three sole weight ports – heel, toe, and back - allow golfers to dial in shot shape and alter launch and spin.

 Our test pro racked up a 271-yard average carry distance with the 0311 which wasn’t quite our very longest.
-But considering the model is at the forgiving end of the low spin driver spectrum, it’s very respectable and marks the 0311 GEN6 out as offering a good blend of speed and forgiveness.
-The one metric that stands out is shot area and dispersion.
+But considering the model is at the forgiving end of the low spin driver spectrum, we found it to be very respectable and marks the 0311 GEN6 out as offering a good blend of speed and forgiveness.
+The one metric that stands out to us is shot area and dispersion.
 The 0311 GEN6 ranks as our most accurate low-spin driver of 2024.
 At 147.6 SQ YDS, that’s 75% smaller than our test average which is a seriously impressive performance.

 Read our full PXG 0311 GEN6 driver review.